Fekete részem: Tours

-The band participated in Eurovision Song Contest 2018 in Lisbon between May 10–12, 2018 with their song Viszlát nyár where they placed at no. 21 out of 26 participants in the final.
+The band participated in the Eurovision Song Contest 2018 in Lisbon between May 10–12, 2018 with their song "Viszlát nyár" where they placed 21st out of 26 participants in the final.
 The band performed at Eurovision pre-parties in Amsterdam and Madrid in the end of April 2018.
 Due to their appearance at the Eurovision Song Contest, the band was invited to play at Wacken Open Air in August later that year.
 The band performed at Hungary's own Rockmaraton in July.

 On September 27, 2018, the band played a special acoustic concert at Madách Theatre in Budapest.
 On October 13 the same year, the band played a release party at Barba Negra in Budapest.
 On October 31, 2018, the band started touring throughout Hungary, Romania and Slovakia with the last concert on March 23, 2019, in Szarvas.

 Reception

 In the week of October 18, 2018 Fekete részem peaked at no. 2 in the Hungarian Albums Chart and lasted in the ranking for three weeks.
-Their previous records Fata Morgana (released 2011), Égésföld released 2014 and Kint a vizből re-entered the Hungarian Album Charts as well.
+Their previous records Fata Morgana (released 2011), Égésföld released 2014 and Kint a vízből re-entered the Hungarian Album Charts as well.

-Dániel Hári of Kultúrpart.hu wrote the band was able to increase their popularity and received much media coverage due their performance at Eurovision Song Contest in Lisbon in 2018.
+Dániel Hári of Kultúrpart.hu wrote the band was able to increase their popularity and received much media coverage due their performance at the Eurovision Song Contest 2018.
 He described Fekete részem as their most technical album to date with a large musical and lyrical span.
-Felix Bayer of Spiegel Online described Vislát nyár as a modern metal track with hardcore influences and an great chorus where it is not necessary to know the Hungarian language to sing along.
+Felix Bayer of Spiegel Online described "Vislát nyár" as "a modern metal track with hardcore influences and a great chorus where it is not necessary to know the Hungarian language to sing along".
 Alex Robert Ross of Vice drew a comparison with American post hardcore band Atreyu.